Honda second-quarter profit to rise, but recalls cloud outlook

 Honda first recalled the Fit hybrid in October 2013, just a month after its launch, for defective controls on a newly developed transmission system.
 The latest recall was to fix noise-related glitches unrelated to the transmission.
 To date, Honda has recalled 163,885 Fit hybrid vehicles in Japan.

-The series of Fit recalls has so far cost 16.5 billion yen ($153 million), though Honda sees minimal impact on its earnings - due on Tuesday.
+The series of Fit recalls has so far cost 16.5 billion yen (94.9 million pounds), though Honda sees minimal impact on its earnings - due on Tuesday.
 July-September operating profit is forecast to rise just over 7 percent to 184.1 billion yen ($1.7 billion), according to the average of 14 analysts polled by Thomson Reuters I/B/E/S.

 The Fit recalls could delay other vehicles designed to use the new transmission, said Koji Endo, autos analyst at Advanced Research Japan.